krishita1911/cyclistic-ride-share-data-analysis/sheets/README.md

-This folder contains Google Sheets outputs created from SQL query results, including pivot tables and charts.
+This folder contains Google Sheets pivot tables and charts built from SQL query results, used to examine weekly usage patterns, monthly trends and user behavior differences.